Violent protests erupt around U.S. Embassy in Baghdad after U.S. air strikes

 Kataib Hezbollah is one of the smallest but most potent of the Iranian-backed militias.
 Its flags were hung on the fence surrounding the embassy.

-Militia commander Jamal Jaafar Ibrahimi, also known as Abu Mahdi al-Mohandes, and Badr Organisation leader Hadi al-Amiri were also at the protest.
+Militia commander Jamal Jaafar Ibrahimi, also known as Abu Mahdi al-Mohandes, and Badr Organization leader Hadi al-Amiri were also at the protest.

+U.S. Secretary of State Mike Pompeo spoke to Prime Minister Adil Abdul-Mahdi and President Barham Salih by telephone from Washington and he said they had guaranteed the safety of U.S. personnel and property.

+“The Secretary made clear the United States will protect and defend its people, who are there to support a sovereign and independent Iraq,” a State Department spokeswoman said.

-There are more than 5,000 U.S. troops in Iraq supporting local forces, though Iraq has rejected any long-term presence of additional U.S. forces that crossed its border during an American withdrawal from northern Syria.
+More than 5,000 U.S. troops are stationed in Iraq supporting local forces, though Iraq has rejected any long-term presence of additional U.S. forces that crossed its border during an American withdrawal from northern Syria.

 Sunday’s air strikes killed at least 25 fighters and wounded 55.

-Reporting By Ahmed Rasheed, Maher Nazeh and Thaier al-Sudani; writing by Maha El Dahan; Editing by Angus MacSwan
+Reporting by Ahmed Rasheed, Maher Nazeh and Thaier al-Sudani; additional reporting by Doina Chiacu, writing by Maha El Dahan; Editing by Angus MacSwan